Our contributing writers to the Wellcome Sanger Institute Blog.

 Ana in a Postdoctoral researcher at the Departament of Twins Research and Genetics Epidemiology at the King’s College London where she works on the EuroBATS project.

-Wei Wei is a PhD student at Sichuan University, China.
-She joined the Human Evolution team at the Wellcome Trust Sanger Institute as a visiting student in 2011.
+Wei Wei was a PhD student at Sichuan University, China.
+She joined the Human Evolution team at the Wellcome Sanger Institute as a visiting student in 2011.
 She is interested in studying human Y chromosome genetic variation.

-Jacqui is a principal scientific manager and leader of the Mouse Genetics Project Phenotyping Team at the Wellcome Trust Sanger Institute.
-Her research interests include extending our knowledge of gene function in order to better understand the process of development and maintenance of our bodies and to investigate what goes wrong when we are affected with debilitating diseases like diabetes, obesity, hearing and vision disorders, blood disorders or cardiovascular disease.
+Jacqui was a principal scientific manager and leader of the Mouse Genetics Project Phenotyping Team at the Wellcome Sanger Institute.
+Her research interests included extending our knowledge of gene function in order to better understand the process of development and maintenance of our bodies and to investigate what goes wrong when we are affected with debilitating diseases like diabetes, obesity, hearing and vision disorders, blood disorders or cardiovascular disease.

-Simon works in the Ensembl Genebuild team at the Institute, where he develops and runs pipelines for automated genome annotation.
-He has a particular interest in using next-generation sequencing transcriptome data (RNA-Seq) to improve automated annotation.
+Simon worked in the Ensembl Genebuild team at the Institute, where he developed and ran pipelines for automated genome annotation.
+He had a particular interest in using next-generation sequencing transcriptome data (RNA-Seq) to improve automated annotation.

-James is a senior bioinformatician in the Proteomic Mass Spectrometry team at the Wellcome Trust Sanger Institute.
+James was a senior bioinformatician in the Proteomic Mass Spectrometry team at the Wellcome Sanger Institute.
 He completed his PhD researching cross species proteomics at Manchester and Liverpool universities and joined the Institute in 2009.
-His current work focuses on label free protein quantification and analysis of MSe proteomics data, specifically new methods for proteomics tissue profiling and molecular pathology.
-Other research directions include the application of machine learning methods for the detection and validation of unexpected post translational modifications in mass spectrometry data, and using proteomics data as an annotation tool in genomics (proteogenomics).
+His work focused on label free protein quantification and analysis of MSe proteomics data, specifically new methods for proteomics tissue profiling and molecular pathology.
+Other research directions included the application of machine learning methods for the detection and validation of unexpected post translational modifications in mass spectrometry data, and using proteomics data as an annotation tool in genomics (proteogenomics).

 Art is a postdoctoral fellow at the Sanger Institute, where he develops methods to identify mutations that cause genetic disorders.
 Before joining the Sanger Institute, he worked at an international firm of management consultants.

-Zenon is a postdoctoral fellow in The Sanger Institute Malaria Programme, under Julian Rayner, and he works on P. falciparum molecular genetics.
+Zenon was a postdoctoral fellow in The Sanger Institute Malaria Programme, under Julian Rayner, and he works on P. falciparum molecular genetics.